 With a focus on the next generation, CHSU is educating and engaging aspiring health care professionals at the high school level and introduce them to the various health care careers.
 Partnering with four local high schools, CHSU introduced the CHSU Health Careers Bootcamp series where students participate in hands-on health care simulations and learn about health careers from professionals in the field.

 As the pandemic continues, CHSU has innovatively adapted to the needs of the individual school districts.
-CHSU provided a virtual experience for several high school students at Madera South High School earlier in March, allowing them to experience a Code Blue situation from a bird’s eye view of the CHSU Simulation Center’s Emergency Room.
+CHSU provided a virtual experience for several high school students at Madera South High School in March and Central High School in April, allowing them to experience a Code Blue situation from a bird’s eye view of the CHSU Simulation Center’s Emergency Room.

 The Simulation Center team played the roles of EMT, nurse practitioner, pharmacist, respiratory therapist, ECG technician, and physician (who was giving orders over the phone while managing another simulated patient) to help illustrate various health care provider roles during an emergency.
 The patient was a high-fidelity manikin suffering from severe smoke inhalation after a house fire.
 Students had the opportunity to direct the CHSU Simulation team on the next steps for treatment and ask questions about the scenario.

-During the in-person bootcamp for Sanger High School students, each student rotated through five simulation stations where they practiced how to insert an IV, administer an intramuscular (IM) injection, perform CPR, take vitals, administer a nebulizer treatment, and respond to a Code Blue scenario – all on CHSU’s high-fidelity manikins.
+During the in-person bootcamp for Sanger High School and Sunnyside High School, each student rotated through five simulation stations where they practiced how to insert an IV, administer an intramuscular (IM) injection, perform CPR, take vitals, administer a nebulizer treatment, and respond to a Code Blue scenario – all on CHSU’s high-fidelity manikins.

 All students, whether participating in the virtual or in-person bootcamps, had the opportunity to hear from various health care professionals, explore the medical school admissions process, and learn how to research medical information and careers with the CHSU Health Sciences Library.